backup-manager/backup-manager/README.md

 ### Usage

 Once installed, the package must be bootstrapped (initial configuration) before it can be used.
-If you're using Laravel then skip directly to the [Laravel integration section](#laravel).

 We've provided a native PHP example [here](https://github.com/heybigname/backup-manager/tree/master/examples).